Best Film for the Canon EOS-1v

 Fujichrome Provia 100F - Offers vivid and realistic colors with moderate contrast and color saturation.
 It has a daylight color balance and ultra fine grain.

 Foma Fomapan R100 - This is a black & white reversal film, described by Fomapan as having fine grain, elevated levels of contrast, and very good resolving power.
 It is also mentioned as a alternative for the discontinued Agfa Scala Film Stock.

 Consumer vs Professional Film

-Pro films cost more since they have increased dynamic range, latitude, and are easier to push.
+Professional films cost more due to the fact they have better latitude, dynamic range, and are easier to push.

 - Digital cameras 14+ stops

 Transparency film is thought to be tricky to use on account of the constrained dynamic range.
 A very good time to try it would be during the golden hour.

 35mm film that is sold in canisters is used by the Canon EOS-1v.
 The film can also be called 135 film, and it’s the most often used film format.